 Modernisation of GMDSS

-The current GMDSS system was designed over 25 years ago.
-There has not been a full review since its full implementation in 1999 and technology has developed significantly in that time.
-Significant technology elements within the GMDSS have also evolved, although the functions have not been altered.
-The current system is seen to be relatively sound, but it is known that there are GMDSS elements where improvement could be made, e.g. managing the cessation of international telex, and to examine the continued use of narrow-band direct-printing in certain sea areas.
+The current GMDSS system was designed over 25 years ago and is currently being reviewed by IMO.
+This is the first full review since its implementation in 1999, and recognises that technology has developed significantly in that time.
+Existing technology elements within the GMDSS have also evolved, although the functions have not been altered.
+The current system remains sound, however there are GMDSS elements where improvement could be made, e.g. managing the cessation of international telex, and reviewing the continued use of narrow-band direct-printing in certain sea areas.